 The fundamental objective of growth funds is to provide capital growth or appreciation.
 They tend to invest in schemes where the possibility of the principal amount growing is high.
 This makes them risky but capable of generating good returns.

 The sole purpose of liquid funds is to provide a cover of liquidity to the investor.
-With this as the goal, they invest in short-term investment instruments like T-bills.
+With this as the goal, they invest in short-term investment instruments like treasury-bills or government bonds.
 They are safer as compared to growth funds but can only generate moderate returns.

 Apart from the various types of mutual funds mentioned above, investors in India can also invest in Global or international funds.
 These are the funds which promote investment in assets located outside the home country.
 Although they can augment the diversity of your portfolio, they can also prove to be unsafe as they are subject to several political and economic risks, beyond the control of the investor.